-This privacy notice applies to personal information processed by or on behalf of the Group.
+This privacy notice applies to personal information processed by or on behalf of Psychiatry UK.

 This Notice explains: